 In making our recommendation we will carry out a fair and personal analysis of the market.
 This means that we will compare products from a wide range of Insurers in terms of the cover provided, quality of service and other relevant features.
 In arranging insurance for our customers, we act as an independent intermediary and act on your behalf.

-Our service includes: advising you on your insurance needs, arranging your insurance cover with the recommended insurers and helping you with any ongoing changes you have to make.
-Where you ask us to we will provide advice and assistance on claims matters, however we will not become involved in the claims process in any other way and will not be involved in payment of claims.
+Where you ask us to, we will provide advice and assistance on claims matters, however we will not become involved in the claims process in any other way and will not be involved in payment of claims.
 Claims generally are handled directly by insurers.